 The New Movies You Can Watch at Australian Cinemas This Week

-Something delightful has been happening in cinemas across the country.
-After periods spent empty during the pandemic, with projectors silent, theatres bare and the smell of popcorn fading, Australian picture palaces are back in business — at present, spanning both big chains and smaller independent sites in Brisbane.
+Something delightful has been happening in cinemas in some parts of the country.
+After numerous periods spent empty during the pandemic, with projectors silent, theatres bare and the smell of popcorn fading, picture palaces in many Australian regions are back in business — including both big chains and smaller independent sites in Brisbane at present.

 Read our full review.